Monday, 5 October 2020

 Hello Operator - a tribute to Australia's most offensive comedy album

-One of those 280,000 was my uncle (there is no way my aunt was involved), whose house I swiped the cassette from during the 1993/1994 summer.
-I don't think he noticed, it was discovered amongst a large collection of tapes that had been stuffed at the back of a cupboard for years.
-No idea what other albums were available, none moved me to theft.
-Sadly, by the time I found it the cover art was long gone and I didn't get to see Kev pissing his initials against a wall in replica urine so dark that he'd have to be immediately hospitalised if it was real.
+Something else you'll never manage again is shifting 280,000 albums, and even that was only good enough for the eighth best-selling record of the year.
+The #1 in 2019 sold half that.
+One of those 280,000 was my uncle (no way my aunt was involved), whose house I swiped the cassette from during the summer of 1993/1994.
+I doubt he noticed, it was lifted from a collection of tapes that had been stuffed at the back of a cupboard untouched for years.
+No idea what else was in the collection, certainly nothing that moved me to theft.
+Sadly, by this time the cover was long gone and I didn't get to see Kev pissing his initials against a wall with replica urine so dark that he'd be immediately hospitalised if it was real.

-Speaking of Rude, he lost to Wilson in an Ali vs Foreman style battle for that year's inaugural ARIA Award for Best Comedy Release.
-They took on a field including Austin Tayshus, Vince Sorrenti and Australia You're Standing In It (featuring Captain Snooze).
-Against that lot, I can only imagine Rude Rides Again (featuring the single I Hate Cats) ran second.
-He went on to be the Glenn Close of the ARIAs, nominated a further eight times without success, before bowing out after the unsuccessful 2009 campaign for Rodney Rude Goes The Growl.
-It's all been downhill from there, last year Chris Lilley got nominated for an album featuring "a South African lesbian pet psychic to the stars".
+Rude went on to be the Glenn Close of the ARIAs, nominated a further eight times without success, before bowing out after an unsuccessful 2009 campaign for Rodney Rude Goes The Growl.
+It's all been downhill from there - last year, Chris Lilley got nominated for an album featuring "a South African lesbian pet psychic to the stars".

 SIDE 1